open-eid/CDOC2/cdoc2-system-docs/docs/index.md

 * `CDOC2 Container` - File format for transmitting the encrypted payload and metadata information, <br/>including the capsule from Sender to Recipient

+* `CDOC2 Authentication Token` - Credential constructed by the Client containing CSS server nonces, signed by the Recipient via MID/SID.
+Presented to CSS servers to authorize Key Share downloads for a specific container.
+Encoded as an SD-JWT. **[SiD/MiD only]**

+* `Session Token`- Short-lived credential issued by cdoc2-auth to the Client upon successful MID/SID authentication.
+Presented to CDOC2 infrastructure servers to prove Recipient identity.
+Valid for 24 hours.
+Encoded as an SD-JWT. **[SiD/MiD only]**

 * `Capsule` - Data structure, which contains encryption scheme-specific information (encrypted symmetric keys, public keys, salt, server object references, ...)<br/>which Recipient can use to derive, establish or retrieve decryption keys for decrypting the CDOC2 Container.
 Capsule can either be a Server Capsule or a Container Capsule.

 * `Server Capsule` - A Capsule that is mediated by a CDOC2 Capsule Server.

 * `Container Capsule` - A Capsule that is created inside a CDOC2 container and is therefore not sent to a CDOC2 Capsule Server.

-* `Shares Capsule` - Encryption/decryption key material which is split into Key Shares in order to distribute it to multiple CSS servers.
+* `Shares Capsule` - Encryption/decryption key material which is split into Key Shares in order to distribute it to multiple CSS servers. **[SiD/MiD only]**

 * `Key Share` - Key Shares are created by splitting cryptographic material required for encrypting/decrypting CDOC2 document.
 These are stored inside Shares Capsules.
-Key Shares are always distributed among different Shares Servers and depending on the encryption scheme, all or a certain number of shares are needed to construct the original key value.
+Key Shares are always distributed among different Shares Servers and depending on the encryption scheme, all or a certain number of shares are needed to construct the original key value. **[SiD/MiD only]**

 * `CCS` - CDOC2 Capsule Server, which mediates CDOC2 Server Capsules between Sender and Recipient.

-* `CSS` - CDOC2 Shares Server, which mediates Key Shares between Sender and Recipient.
+* `CSS` - CDOC2 Shares Server, which mediates Key Shares between Sender and Recipient. **[SiD/MiD only]**

-* `SID/MID proxy` - Proxy provided by RIA to provide access to Smart-ID RP API and Mobile-ID REST API
+* `SID/MID proxy` - Proxy provided by RIA to provide access to Smart-ID RP API and Mobile-ID REST API. **[SiD/MiD only]**

 * `hardware security token` - Smart-card (for example Estonian eID ID-card) or FIDO authenticator with asymmetric cryptographic keys